(West River, Maryland, May 3, 1896 – west of Courtrai [Kortrijk], Belgium, July 29, 1918).1

-Cheston was in the Signal Corps as early as 1911 when he was a pupil at St. John’s College Preparatory School in Annapolis (where yet another cousin, Daniel Murray Cheston, Jr., was briefly on the faculty as a professor of military science and tactics, and was, also briefly, commandant of the campus Signal Corps).5 Cheston was singled out as a “distinguished cadet” in the Signal Corps and received a medal as an expert rifleman as he continued as a student of mechanical engineering at St. John’s College with the class of 1917.6 He is not listed in the college roster after 1915, but is posthumously listed as “class of 1916.”7 Cheston’s R.A.F. service record lists his “occupation in civilian life” from March through May 1917 as “farmer.”8 Perhaps at this time he was thinking of following the Cheston family tradition of “gentleman farmers.”
-A description of his uncle Robert Murray Cheston could equally apply to him: “descended from the area’s landed, tobacco-growing elite . . . part of the privileged planter class that dominated Chesapeake society and politics during the Colonial Period, and remained very influential throughout most of the 19th century.”9 However, a military career was evidently more appealing.
-He joined the Reserve Officers’ Training Corps at Fort Myer, Virginia, on May 3, 1917.11 He evidently applied to and was accepted by the Aviation Section of the Signal Corps and was sent to ground school at Cornell’s School of Military Aeronautics—where Daniel Murray Cheston, Jr., was now commandant—and graduated August 25, 1917.11
+Cheston was in the Signal Corps as early as 1911 when he was a pupil at St. John’s College Preparatory School in Annapolis (where yet another cousin, Daniel Murray Cheston, Jr., was briefly on the faculty as a professor of military science and tactics, and was, also briefly, commandant of the campus Signal Corps).6 Cheston was singled out as a “distinguished cadet” in the Signal Corps and received a medal as an expert rifleman as he continued as a student of mechanical engineering at St. John’s College at Annapolis.7 His name does not appear on college rosters after 1915, but he is posthumously listed as “class of 1916.”8 Cheston’s R.A.F. service record lists his “occupation in civilian life” from March through May 1917 as “farmer.”9 Perhaps at this time he was thinking of following the Cheston family tradition of gentleman farmers.
+A description of his uncle Robert Murray Cheston could apply to Galloway Grinnell Cheston as well: “descended from the area’s landed, tobacco-growing elite . . . part of the privileged planter class that dominated Chesapeake society and politics during the Colonial Period, and remained very influential throughout most of the 19th century.”10 However, a military career was evidently more appealing.
+Cheston joined the Reserve Officers Training Corps at Fort Myer, Virginia, on May 3, 1917.11 He evidently applied to and was accepted by the Aviation Section of the Signal Corps and was sent to ground school at Cornell’s School of Military Aeronautics—where Daniel Murray Cheston, Jr., was now commandant—and graduated August 25, 1917.12

-Cheston was posted to the R.A.F. on May 29, 1918.
-John Stephen Blanford, in his valuable account of No. 206 Squadron during World War one, writes that it was on this day that Cheston joined 206, “the same day as I myself did,” i.e., May 29, 1918.
-However, Cheston’s casualty form indicates that on May 29 Cheston was posted to No. 1 Aeroplane Supply Depot at Marquise in France and was not assigned to 206 until June 27, 1918.
-He thus—I believe the casualty form is more likely to be accurate—apparently joined the squadron nearly a month after three other second Oxford detachment members: Harry Adam Schlotzhauer, John Warren Leach, and Hugh Douglas Stier.14
+John Stephen Blanford, in his valuable account of his time at No. 206 Squadron, writes that Cheston joined 206, “the same day as I myself did,” i.e., May 29, 1918.
+However, Cheston’s casualty form indicates that on May 29, 1918, Cheston was posted to No. 1 Aeroplane Supply Depot at Marquise in France and was not assigned to 206 until June 27, 1918.
+He thus—I believe the casualty form is more likely to be accurate—apparently joined the squadron nearly a month after three other second Oxford detachment members: Harry Adam Schlotzhauer, John Warren Leach, and Hugh Douglas Stier.17

 No. 206 Squadron, assigned to the R.A.F.’s 11th (Army) Wing, which supported the British Second Army, was stationed at Alquines, about twenty miles from the coast, east of Boulogne and south-southeast of Calais.
-The squadron had since February 1918 been flying DH.9s, and, in addition to bombing raids, they did a great deal of aerial reconnaissance.15 Blanford described 206’s remit during this period as follows:
+The squadron had since February 1918 been flying DH.9s; they flew aerial reconnaissance and photography missions and carried out bombing raids.18 Blanford described 206’s remit during this period as follows:

 For most of July Schlotzhauer does not record any combats, and a perusal of this period in Henshaw’s The Sky Their Battlefield II shows 206 flying largely unscathed.
 This changed beginning July 25, 1918.
-A formation of seven DH.9s from No. 206, including ones flown by Cheston and Stier, presumably as part of B flight, set out on a bombing mission—I find no record of their objective, but it may well once again have been Courtrai.
+That evening Cheston and Stier, presumably as part of B flight, set out on a bombing mission—I find no record of their objective, but it may well once again have been Courtrai.
 Flying at 14,000 feet in the vicinity of Ypres and Comines—probably on their return journey—the DH.9s “were attacked by about fifteen Pfalz Scouts in three formations, which attacked simultaneously by climbing under, diving on and closing on the formation.”
-Stier, who was leading the formation, and his observer James Chapman “drove one E.A. down completely out of control, and saw it crash just s[outh of] Geluwe.”
-Cheston, flying DH.9 B7668 with Joseph Woodley Pacey as his observer, “fired about 100 rounds at a second E.A. at point blank range and saw it tail slid [sic] and then dive over the vertical; this machine was last seen close proximity Gheluvelt still out of control about 4000 ft. above ground.”17 A third Pfalz was sent down out of control by Brock and his observer Rowe.18 A later document indicates that Stier and Cheston shared credit for the first (destroyed) Pfalz, giving Cheston either 1.5 or 2 victories, depending on the system for crediting them.19
+Stier, who was leading the flight, and his observer James Chapman “drove one E.A. down completely out of control, and saw it crash just s[outh of] Geluwe.”22 Cheston, flying DH.9 B7668 with Joseph Woodley Pacey as his observer, “fired about 100 rounds at a second E.A. at point blank range and saw it tail slid [sic] and then dive over the vertical; this machine was last seen close proximity Gheluvelt still out of control about 4000 ft. above ground.”23 A third Pfalz was sent down out of control by Frederick Albert Brock and his observer, Leslie Holman Rowe.24

-On July 29, 1918, pilots from No. 206 Squadron flew two bombing missions over Courtrai (Kortrijk).
-Blanford describes them (although since he was himself on a reconnaissance mission, his knowledge is second hand):
+Four days later, on July 29, 1918, pilots from No. 206 Squadron flew two bombing missions over Courtrai.
+Blanford describes them (although because he was himself on a reconnaissance mission, his knowledge is second hand):

 During the first raid, some Pfalz fighters attacked the 206 formation on their way home, two being shot down. . . .
 During the second raid, in the late afternoon, a much hotter fight took place, the eight aircraft of our formation being attacked by a far larger number of Pfalz—Schlotzhauer stopped counting at 20!—while our chaps were about to drop their bombs.
 In the ensuing combat, 206 shot down four Pfalz, a notable feat achieved at some cost.
-Schlotzhauer and Williams were badly shot up. . . .
+Schlotzhauer and [Horace Walter] Williams were badly shot up. . . .
 Williams was hit in the left arm. . . .
 Our other casualties were Lt Cheston, US Army and his observer, who were both killed; and 2 Lts [John Frederick Spencer] Percival and [Frederick James] Paget.25

 An unnamed comrade is recorded as having given the following account:

-Cheston’s observer, Pacey, had joined the Royal Navy in September of 1916 and had been transferred to the R.A.F. in March of 1918.25 His brother, James Wabe Pacey, a private in the East Lancashire Regiment, was killed on July 12, 1918.26 Joseph Woodley Pacey, whose body, like Cheston’s, was not recovered, is memorialized at the Arras Flying Services Memorial.27
+Cheston’s observer, Pacey, had joined the Royal Navy in September of 1916 and had been transferred to the R.A.F. in March of 1918.47 His brother, James Wabe Pacey, a private in the East Lancashire Regiment, was killed on July 12, 1918.48 Joseph Woodley Pacey, whose body, like Cheston’s, was not located, is memorialized at the Arras Flying Services Memorial.49

 (For complete bibliographic entries, please consult the list of works and web pages cited.)